3mdeb/96boards-docs-wiki/UEFI.md

 * l-loader.bin - used to switch from aarch32 to aarch64 and boot
 * fip.bin - firmware package
 * ptable.img  - partition table
+* kernel and dtb images - included in the boot partition

 ## Source code